Twins have 27th pick in first round of MLB draft

-A 15th round pick that beats the odds and becomes a major league star makes for a good story, but Twins scouting director Sean Johnson said there’s nothing like clicking on your early round selections.
-Those choices are the ones teams focus on heavily and award to large bonuses.
+A 15th-round pick that beats the odds and becomes a major league star makes for a good story, but Twins scouting director Sean Johnson said there’s nothing like clicking on your early-round selections.
+Those choices get the majority of a team’s attention and bonus money.

 “The excitement always is your first couple of rounds,” Johnson said.
 “The first couple of rounds always kind of makes or breaks your draft.
 No one has looked back and said.
 ‘I wonder who the Twins took in the seventh round.’
 No one cares about that.